History of United Kingdom–United States relations: Peace treaty

 The Treaty of Paris ended the war in 1783 on terms quite favourable to the new nation.
+The Americans realised they could get a better deal directly from London, ignoring their French ally.
+The British Prime Minister Lord Shelburne now saw a chance to split the United States away from France and make the new country a valuable economic partner.

-The key events were in September 1782, when the French Foreign Minister Vergennes proposed a solution that was strongly opposed by his ally the United States.
-France was exhausted by the war, and everyone wanted peace except Spain, which insisted on continuing the war until it captured Gibraltar from the British.
-Vergennes came up with a deal that Spain would accept instead of Gibraltar.
-The United States would gain its independence but be confined to the area east of the Appalachian Mountains.
-Britain would take the area north of the Ohio River.
-In the area south of that would be set up an independent Indian state under Spanish control.
-It would be an Indian barrier state.
-The Americans realised that French friendship was worthless during these negotiations: they could get a better deal directly from London.
-John Jay promptly told the British that he was willing to negotiate directly with them, cutting off France and Spain.
-The British Prime Minister Lord Shelburne agreed.
-He was in full charge of the British negotiations and he now saw a chance to split the United States away from France and make the new country a valuable economic partner.
-The western terms were that the United States would gain all of the area east of the Mississippi River, north of Florida, and south of Canada.
+The United States would gain all of the area east of the Mississippi River, north of Florida, and south of Canada.
 The northern boundary would be almost the same as today.
 The United States would gain fishing rights off the Atlantic coast of Canada, and agreed to allow British merchants and Loyalists to try to recover their property.
 It was a highly favourable treaty for the United States, and deliberately so from the British point of view.
 Shelburne foresaw a highly profitable two-way trade between Britain and the rapidly growing United States, which indeed came to pass.